Is GitHub Safe?

 Git vulnerabilities can also leave repositories exposed to hackers.
 For instance, CVE-2018-11235 is a well-documented Git vulnerability.
 This vulnerability allows for random code execution when a user operates in a malicious repository.
-(And this is just 1 of 9 currently documented Git vulnerabilities, too.)
+This is just one of dozens of documented Git vulnerabilities.

 In the case of CVE-2018-11235, Git hosting providers (such as GitHub) acted fast.
 They deployed patches to prevent hackers from taking advantage of this vulnerability.

-Git vulnerabilities continue to be discovered.
-And they're just going to keep happening.
+Git vulnerabilities continue to be discovered and are announced on a frequent basis – often after many teams have already fallen victim.
 Git hosting providers do address them through patches.
-For example, in December 2019, GitHub released additional security patches to address several Git vulnerabilities on Windows.
+For example, in April 2023, GitHub released additional security patches to address several Git vulnerabilities on Windows.